shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Tuples:
-- Tuples are great for keep track of some information and for hashing (instead of ''.join while hashing as later creates a string taking linear time)
+- Tuples are great for keep track of some information and for hashing
+- Use tuples to store info to extract final answer instead of storing the exact candidate answers: For example, (window length, left, right) instead of multiple lists.
 - While designing new data structures, think about Complementary data structures
-- Use tuples to store info to extract final answer instead of storing the exact candidate answers: For example, (window length, left, right) instead of multiple lists.
-- Sorted(tuple()) might be a good idea to track results
+- Sorted(tuple()) might be necessary to track results (but think about complexity)

 # Sets: